Background pattern

 Pregnancy

 You should not use Detrusitol if you are pregnant.
-Inform your doctor immediately if you are pregnant or think you may be pregnant or if you are planning to become pregnant.
+Inform your doctor immediately if you are pregnant or think you may be pregnant or are planning to become pregnant.

 Breastfeeding

-The excretion of tolterodina in breast milk is unknown.
-Detrusitol is not recommended during breastfeeding.
+It is not known if tolterodine is excreted in breast milk.
+The use of Detrusitol is not recommended during breastfeeding.
 Consult your doctor or pharmacist before using any medicine.

-Detrusitol may make you feel dizzy, tired, or affect your vision; your ability to drive or operate machinery may be affected.
+Detrusitol may make you feel dizzy, tired, or affect your vision; your ability to drive or operate machinery may be impaired.

 Detrusitol contains sodium